Loan shark: Ireland

-The Central Bank of Ireland were criticized for doing nothing to protect those with low incomes, the vulnerable or those who have low levels of financial literacy, from loan sharks, when it emerged in 2015 that up to 100,000 of the 360,000 loans given by the moneylenders broke the law.
+The Central Bank of Ireland was criticized for doing nothing to protect those with low incomes, the vulnerable or those who have low levels of financial literacy from loan sharks, when it emerged in 2015 that up to 100,000 of the 360,000 loans given by Irish moneylenders violated the law.

 Israel

-Loansharking is one of the main activities of the Israeli mafia.
+Loan sharking is one of the main activities of the Israeli mafia.

 Kazakhstan

 The National Bank of Kazakhstan has been consistently fighting loan sharks since 2018.
 Thus, the maximum interest rate on a loan was limited to no more than 100% of the loan amount.

 In 2020, a financial market regulation agency was separated from the National Bank of Kazakhstan to monitor the rights and legitimate interests of borrowers, to identify and eliminate systemic problems of the financial sector of the economy.
 A unified state register of microfinance organizations was introduced to legalize lenders.